fpirri/gothings-raspi-install/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Please consult the LICENCE section.
+Please consult the [LICENSE](https://github.com/fpirri/gothings-raspi-install/blob/master/LICENSE) section.